neo451/obsidian.nvim/README.md

 If you choose to use any of these you should include them in the "dependencies" or "requires" field of the obsidian.nvim plugin spec for your package manager.

-### Install and configure
+### Install

 To configure obsidian.nvim you need to call `require("obsidian").setup({ ... })` with the desired options.
 Also see [plugin dependencies](#plugin-dependencies) and [configuration options](#configuration-options).

 > [!WARNING]
+> If you install from the latest release (recommended for stability) instead of `main`.
+>
-> If you install from the latest release (recommended for stability) instead of `main`, be aware that the README on `main` may reference features that haven't been released yet.
-For that reason I recommend viewing the README on the tag for the [latest release](https://github.com/obsidian-nvim/obsidian.nvim/releases) instead of `main`.
+> Be aware that the README on `main` may reference features that haven't been released yet.
+>
+> It is recommended to view the README on the tag for the [latest release](https://github.com/obsidian-nvim/obsidian.nvim/releases) instead of `main`.

 > [!TIP]
 > To see your installation status, run `:checkhealth obsidian`